mvpoirier/mvpoirier/README.md

 ## Hey there! 👋
-I’m Mike, and I enjoy working on things related to international education, physics, STEM, and coding.
+I’m Mike, and I enjoy working on things related to international education, physics, astronomy, STEM, and robotics.

 ## Coding Skills & Interests ⚙️
 🐍 Python